SoldierChen/HomePage/_pages/about.md

 Open Positions
 ======

 **I am looking for self-motivated PhD students, master students and research assistants for the intake in 2024 spring/fall.
-Please feel free to drop me an email with your CV if you are interested.**
+Please feel free to drop me an email with your CV if you are interested in my research.**

 Publications
 ======